noseglid/atom-build/README.md

 Build providers are available in Atoms package manager and installed as any other package.

+### Creating a build provider
+Creating a build provider require very little code in the easiest case, and can be as complicated as necessary to achieve the correct functionality.
+Read more about building your own provider in [the create provider documentation](create-provider.md).

 <a name="build-command"></a>
 ### Specifying a custom build command